rladiestunis/Dailycoding-Challenge/Day50.md

 z = as.numeric(z)
 z

-# Implicit conversions from one mode to another are done in this order (logical,numeric,complex,character)
+# Implicit conversions from one mode to another are done in this order (logical, numeric, complex, character)

 a = as.complex(a)
 a

 # Note : NA is a missing value

-#Deleting objects
+# Deleting objects
 rm(a)
 a
 rm(x,z)